SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     "If there's something really bad and it has to go, then get it gone - otherwise, don't sweat the small stuff, it'll end up gone eventually - and if no one's seeing it - who cares?" <sup>[source](https://chat.stackoverflow.com/transcript/108179?m=39907227#39907227)</sup>
     del-pls is for posts that:
       - are _really_ bad, but which don't quite make it to abusive/spam (use flags for those)
+12. <a id="GEfM-limit-your-requests"></a><a id="ReqLimits"></a>Limit the number of requests you make, particularly `cv-pls` requests, to "reasonable" numbers and rates of posting.
+The exact limits are *not specified*.
+    As to posting them too fast or too many in a row: People in the room start to notice that you're posting a lot of requests if it's more than about 5 in a row.
+It is suggested that you space out your requests over time.
+    As to limiting the overall number that you post: Posting a `cv-pls` request is, basically, asking 4 other people to review and vote-to-close (VtC) the question.
+As such, the process of having `cv-pls` requests in SOCVR *can't work* unless people VtC on about 4 times as many `cv-pls` from other people than they post themselves, which means reviewing more than that number of questions, on average, as you won't necessarily VtC each question you review.
+    As a result, this means that *if* you are routinely spending all 50 of your daily close-votes on questions which have been `cv-pls`ed (your own and others), then, *on average*, you should not post more than 10 `cv-pls` requests per day (e.g. You VtC on your 10 `cv-pls` requests and 40 `cv-pls` requests from other people, consuming all 50 of your close-votes for the day).
+It's relatively rare that someone routinely uses all of their close-votes only on `cv-pls` requests.
+So, an average of 10 `cv-pls` requests per day is just the maximum which is possibly maintainable, if the user is putting the same number of close-votes into `cv-pls` requests as they are asking from other people by the `cv-pls` requests that they post.
+    Any `cv-pls` requests you post which are for questions reported to the room by the various bots (e.g. FireAlarm & SmokeDetector) are not counted when considering the above limits.
+Please indicate in the request reason that the source was one of the bots (e.g. with something similar to "(FireAlarm)" or "(SD report)" added to the request reason).
+Evaluating such questions and determining if a `cv-pls is appropriate is considered a service that is beneficial to the room.
-12. <a id="GEfM-cv-pls-not-stab"></a><a id="notStab"></a>Members are not expected to close vote any post you bring up.
-Furthermore, do not pressure anyone into doing so. cv-pls means "close vote please", not "close vote or I'll stab you."
+13. <a id="GEfM-cv-pls-not-stab"></a><a id="notStab"></a>Members are not required to close-vote any particular post you bring up.
+Furthermore, do not pressure anyone into doing so. `cv-pls` means "close-vote please", not "close-vote or I'll stab you."
 This applies to all types of requests.
-13. <a id="GEfM-avoid-extended-individual-cv-pls-discussion"></a><a id="limitReqDis"></a>Avoid extended discussion about a cv-pls.
-We don't have to agree about a close request.
+14. <a id="GEfM-avoid-extended-individual-cv-pls-discussion"></a><a id="limitReqDis"></a>Avoid extended discussion about requests.
+We don't have to agree about a close/delete request.
 We're not a democracy.
-However, users that are posting cv-pls'es that are blatantly wrong will be told so.
+However, users posting requests that are blatantly wrong will be told so.
 The final verdict is on the RO team.
-14. <a id="GEfM-no-boom"></a><a id="no-boom"></a>Do not post feedback on success (or failure) of a cv-pls request.
-(I.e., no "boom"ing.)
-15. <a id="GEfM-no-requests-youre-involved"></a><a id="noSelf"></a>Do not request action on posts or edits where you are involved or have a conflict of interest.
+15. <a id="GEfM-no-requests-youre-involved"></a><a id="noSelf"></a>Do not request action on posts or edits where you are involved or where you have a conflict of interest.
     * For questions and answers: You are "involved" in the question and all answers to the question if you are the author of the question or the author of any non-deleted, non-community-wiki answer on the question.
     * For requests about edits, you are involved if you are the author of the post or the author of the edit.
     * Being the author of a proposed duplicate-target question or an answer on the duplicate-target does not, by itself, make you "involved" in a question which you are requesting be closed as a duplicate (i.e. you can request duplicate-closure with a question you asked or answered as the duplicate-target, if that's your only involvement).